-With Lake Superior to the north-east, Lake Michigan to the north-west, the Mississippi River in the south-east, Chequamegon-Nicolet National Forest and many more lakes, state parks, and private locations to choose from, there are so many wonderful options for camping in Wisconsin, it’s incredible!
+With Lake Superior to the north-east, Lake Michigan to the north-west, the Mississippi River in the south-east, Chequamegon-Nicolet National Forest and many more lakes, state parks, and private locations to choose from, there are so many wonderful options for camping in Wisconsin.

-So gather your camping gear, load up the car (or rent an RV) and head out to one of these beautiful destinations!
+So gather your camping gear, load up the car, fire up the RV (check out our guide on renting an RV if you don’t own one) and head out to one of these beautiful destinations!

 Tent Camping in Wisconsin

 Tent camping is the form of camping that most people think about when they think of camping.

 Tent camping sites typically have very few amenities.
 They may or may not have electricity and public bathrooms.

 Some tent camping sites in Wisconsin are remote and you need to hike in, others you can drive your car right up to them and unload.
 Both provide different, yet fun experiences.

 If you are in need of a tent, sleeping bag or other gear, make sure to check out our gear guides for tents, sleeping bags, portable power, camping grills, and camping lanterns. you can even check out complete tent camping checklist here.